Virginia Headwaters Council

 The Virginia Headwaters Council (VAHC) is the local council of the Boy Scouts of America (BSA) that serves Scouts in areas of the Shenandoah Valley in Virginia and West Virginia and areas of central Virginia.

 History

 The first council in the area was the Staunton Council, formed in 1920 and failed in 1924.
 The Stonewall Jackson Area Council was chartered in Staunton, Virginia in January 1927.
 The adjacent Lewis & Clark Council was formed in Charlottesville, Virginia in February 1927, and it dissolved and was absorbed into the Stonewall Jackson Council in mid-1931.
 The first Scout executive of the Stonewall Jackson Area Council was J.W.
 Fix who served from 1927 to 1950.

 The council was renamed in 2019 to the Virginia Headwaters Council.
 The name refers to the area being the source of the James River, York River, Rappahannock River, and the Potomac River.

 Organization

 The council is part of Council Service Territory 12 of the BSA.
-The council service center is in Staunton, Virginia and employs three paid professional Scouters and office staff.
+The council service center is in Staunton, Virginia and employs four paid professional Scouters and office staff.
 VAHC is divided into two districts: